sawyerh/highlights/aws/ai/README.md

 ## Initial environment setup

-1. Add a **plaintext** secret to AWS Secrets Manager with the name `Highlights/OpenAI-API-Key`.
+1. Add a `SecureString` to AWS SSM with the name `/Highlights/OpenAI-API-Key`.
 Set the OpenAI API key as the plaintext value.
 1. Create the initial set of embeddings.
    1. [Export the Firestore data](../../firebase/exporter/instructions.md)
    1. Place the Firestore export in the `tmp` directory